On the chromatic number of structured Cayley graphs: Cayley graphs and their spectra

 Hence $\E_{2,q}$ generate $\SL_2(\FF_q)$ from which it follows that the graph $\sing{2}{\FF_q}=\Cay(\SL_2(\FF_q),\E_{2,q})$ is a $q^2$-regular connected graph.
 Let $A$ be the adjacency matrix of $\sing{2}{\FF_q}$ with eigenvalues

 Since $\sing{2}{\FF_q}$ is a $q^2$-regular connected graph then we have

-We now invoke Lemma~\ref{Hoffman} to find a lower bound of $\chi(\sing{2}{\FF_q})$.
+We now invoke Lemma~\ref{Hoffman} to find a lower bound for the chromatic number of $\sing{2}{\FF_q}$.
 In order to apply this lemma we need to estimate the size of the eigenvalues of the adjacency matrix, which by Theorem~\ref{Shah} are given by

 where $\chi_\rho$, the character of the representation $\rho$, ranges over all irreducible characters of $\SL_2(\FF_q)$.
 Representations of $\SL_2(\FF_q)$ have been studied by Frobenius and Schur.
 For more details we refer the reader to~\cite[Section 38]{Dorn}.
 From~\eqref{lambda_{n-1}} and~\eqref{shah-calc}, to evaluate $\lambda_{n-1}$ we only need to know the values of non-trivial characters at $-I, T_1$ and $T_2$.